cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/03-testing-docker-for-cms-opendata.md

 ---
-title: "Using Docker"
+title: "Using Docker with the CMS open data"
 teaching: Self-guided
-exercises: 20 min
+exercises: 60 min
 questions:
 - "How do I use docker to effectively interface with the CMS open data?"
 objectives: